danieljohannsson/danieljohannsson/README.md

 I'm Daníel Jóhannsson, a Computer Science and Engineering student at LTH with a passion for technology and entreprenuership.

 ### 🌱 Currently learning
-- To build a full-stack application in Typescript
+- Bulding full-stack applications in Typescript